-- Original animated video (a program created for home video playback videotape, laserdisc or DVD)
+- Original animated video (program created for home video playback videotape, laser disc or DVD)

-- Short feature films (a theatrical film that is longer than 30 minutes but shorter than 60 minutes)
+- Short feature films (theatrical film longer than 30 minutes but shorter than 60 minutes)

-- Short or experimental subjects (a theatrical or television film that is shorter than 30 minutes)
+- Short or experimental subjects (theatrical or television film shorter than 30 minutes)

-- Broadcast television series (at least 30 minutes in length, including a segment
+- TV series (at least 30 minutes in length, including a segment

-- Broadcast television specials (an hour in duration, including segments)
+- TV specials (an hour in duration, including segments)

-- Broadcast television short subjects (also a series, but one which is between! and 21 minutes long) television bumpers (introductions/endings of program segments, only a couple of seconds long) video games.
+- Television bumpers (introductions/endings of program segments, only a couple of seconds long)